RaspberryPiFoundation/webdev-curriculum/en-GB/pixel-art/index.md

  	Now your pixels will line up in a grid with black lines around them.

  + Now add another two rows of pixels to create a 3 x 3 grid.
+Remember to use copy and paste to save time.

 	![screenshot](images/pixel-art-grid-3.png)